 The request must include the last four digits of your Social Security number (for identification purposes) and clearly state what change(s) need to be made.
 These changes will not affect the application “received date”.
 In order to allow adequate processing time and prevent a loss of benefits, changes to your college of record should to be reported prior to the beginning of the applicable term(s).

-ISAC determines compliance with deadline dates, monitors that the applicant has not exceeded the maximum benefits and verifies enlistment information with the DMAIL Education/Incentives branch.
+ISAC determines compliance with application requirements, monitors that the applicant has not exceeded the maximum benefits and verifies enlistment information with the DMAIL Education/Incentives branch.

 Because this is an entitlement program, eligible recipients will receive their awards regardless of annual appropriations through the State of Illniois budget process.
 Illinois public 2- and 4-year colleges are required to waive any eligible tuition and allowable fees that are not covered by state appropriations.